lekodeveloperweb/blog.ldw.solutions/content/posts/how-to-build-and-run-a-docker-container-with-jenkins-running-inside-the-docker-container.md

 ---

 There was the exact word that I used in a Google search recently, and it was challenging to find the correct answer.
 In the end, I didn't find it.
 So, I'm writing my solution to help others with that familiar doubt.
-First, we must install Jenkins Docker; you can find how in the official documentation [here](https://www.jenkins.io/doc/book/installing/docker/).
+First, we must install Jenkins Docker; you can discover how in the official documentation [here](https://www.jenkins.io/doc/book/installing/docker/).

 But, if you only follow the documentation, you can run Jenkins to build standard pipelines and almost all kinds of projects.
 However, if you try to run a "Dockerized" project, you'll receive a permission access error.